F3Solid/astrostatistics_bicocca_2024_exercises/README.md

 # Repository for Astrostatistics and Machine Learning Course (2024)
 Original material at: https://github.com/dgerosa/astrostatistics_bicocca_2024

-Github viewer might have some problem at visualizing some outputs in some notebooks.
-If this happens use [nbviewer](https://nbviewer.org/) to avoid the problem.
-This might be the case for Scikit-learn outputs.

 ## [L02](https://github.com/dgerosa/astrostatistics_bicocca_2024/blob/main/lectures/L02_probability.ipynb) Probability
 + [Monty Hall Problem](L02/monty-hall-problem.ipynb)
   + Mathematical solution at this [link](https://math.stackexchange.com/questions/608957/monty-hall-problem-extended)